leimao/Auto-Red-Eye-Remover/README.md

 ### Compile

 The executable ``main`` was pre-compiled in Ubuntu 16.04.
-If you want to compile in your own environment, please modify the OpenCV and Boost installed directories in the ``CMakeLists.txt`` file, and run the following command in the terminal.
+If you want to compile in your own environment, please modify the OpenCV and Boost installation directories in the ``CMakeLists.txt`` file, and run the following command in the terminal.

 ```bash
 $ cmake .